RubixML/ML/docs/transformers/knn-imputer.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Transformers/KNNImputer.php">[source]</a></span>

 # KNN Imputer
-An unsupervised imputer that replaces missing values in datasets with the distance-weighted average of the samples' *k* nearest neighbors' values.
+An unsupervised imputer that replaces missing values in a dataset with the distance-weighted average of the samples' *k* nearest neighbors' values.
+The average for a continuous feature column is defined as the mean of the values of each donor sample while average is defined as the most frequent for categorical features.

-**Note:** NaN safe distance kernels, such as [Safe Euclidean](../kernels/distance/safe-euclidean.md), are required for continuous features.
+**Note:** Requires NaN safe distance kernels, such as [Safe Euclidean](../kernels/distance/safe-euclidean.md), for continuous features.

 **Interfaces:** [Transformer](api.md#transformers), [Stateful](api.md#stateful)